Body Mass Index

 Calculate BMI by dividing weight in kilograms by height in centimetres TWICE.

 For example: 90 kg / 180 cm = 50.
 50 / 180cm = 27.8

-The distribution of excess weight around the body matters!
-That’s because the type of fat that accumulates around the stomach area, called visceral fat, is more dangerous than subcutaneous fat – the fat underneath the skin spread across the rest of the body.
-Visceral fat, also commonly called abdominal fat, is more likely to cause diabetes, abnormal blood cholesterol, high blood pressure, and heart disease.
-Waist circumference measures abdominal fatness by a measurement in centimetres around the waist, at the level of the belly button.
+The distribution of excess weight around the body matters.
+That’s because the type of fat that accumulates around the stomach area, called abdominal fat, is more dangerous than subcutaneous fat – the fat underneath the skin spread across the rest of the body.
+Visceral fat, also commonly called visceral fat, is more likely to cause diabetes, abnormal blood cholesterol, high blood pressure, and heart disease.
+Waist circumference measures abdominal fatness by a measurement in centimeters around the waist, at the level of the belly button.